 - Sign Up to Receive the IRT's emails.
 By joining our Google Group, you will receive our regular updates about immigration policy changes, recent headlines, upcoming events, and ways to help.

-- Members of the Immigration Response Team are available to make presentations to groups, units and committees on various topics related to immigration.
+- Members of the Immigration Response Team are available to make presentations to groups, units, and committees on various topics related to immigration.
 Please fill out this request form to get started.